bewantbe/GC_clean/README.md

 Both time domain and frequency domain method can be used to calculate frequency domain GC.

-Here "ill-condition" time series means that some variables in it (with possibly different time shifts) are almost linearly dependent(e.g. highly correlated).
-The data after a low/high/band pass filter will be ill-conditioned in general.
-Resampling to the pass band might turn it to "good-condition" problem in this case.
+Here "ill-condition" time series means that some variables in it (possibly with different time shifts) are nearly linearly dependent or correlation almost equals one. e.g. the data after a low/high/band pass filter will be ill-conditioned in general.
+Resampling the band passed signal to the pass band (so called "critically sampled") can turn it to "good-condition" problem.

 ### Functions:

-See GCcal/readme_GCcal.txt for details (in Chinese).
-Here list some main functions:

 * Variable name convention and data structure